NEORT++ is pleased to announce "Beautiful Medium," a special exhibition of materials co-organized with Goki Muramoto.

 Is “beautiful medium” possible?

-Medium-Art is a term proposed by Muramoto to describe an art practice that takes the medium itself—that is, the agent that mediates something—as an object of aesthetic recognition.
-In this exhibition, a research group led by Muramoto unearths "aesthetic sensibility toward media/medium itself," while the lineage and possibilities of Medium-Art are examined from multiple perspectives through the exhibition space.
+Medium-Art is a term proposed by Muramoto to describe an art practice that takes the medium itself—that is, the subject that mediates something—as an object of aesthetic recognition.
+In this documentary exhibition, by critically set the adjective “beautiful” against “media,” which has long escaped becoming its object, we excavate a sensibility toward media itself while examining the genealogy and possibilities of Medium-Art.

 During the exhibition period, a talk session will be held in preparation for the "Medium Arts Festival" program.
-Media researcher Takuya Umeda—one of the founders of *Medium*, an emerging academic journal that similarly adopts the banner of "medium" and aims to consolidate humanities research on the theme of "media"—will be invited to raise critical questions about the program.
-Following this, a planning meeting will be held together with Muramoto, curator and critic Minoru Hatanaka, and media and communication researcher Yuiko Fujita.
+Media researcher Takuya Umeda—one of the founders of “Medium”, an emerging academic journal that similarly adopts the banner of "medium" and aims to consolidate humanities research on the theme of "media"—will be invited to raise critical questions about the program.
+Following this, a planning meeting will be held together inviting curator and critic Minoru Hatanaka, and media and communication researcher Yuiko Fujita.
 By making public the process through which the Medium Arts Festival—in effect, a "media for media"—is generated, this session aims to rework the very concept of "medium" both within and beyond the field of art.

 This exhibition commemorates the publication of *Beautiful Medium*, a book related to Goki Muramoto's solo exhibition "Univocity of Mediation: Beautiful Medium," which was held last year as a joint exhibition by NEORT++ and parcel.